 To use them, just drag one into a column, it will auto-adjust to the column width.

-Every content block has it owns settings, such as granular control on padding.
+Every content block has its own settings, such as granular control on padding.
 The right-side panel automatically switches to a property panel for the selected content element.

 When working on a new email, start with the Settings tab to set general options for the email, add rows, and then add content blocks to your message.